Adult Education

 February 8

-Janelle will speak about our new denomination, the Reformed Church in America (RCA).
+Pastor Janelle will introduce us to the history and polity of our new denomination, the Reformed Church in America (RCA).

 February 15